utiasSTARS/learned_scale_recovery/README.md

 `run_mono_exps_kitti.sh`
 `run_mono_exps_oxford.sh`

 Prior to training, the data directory should be modified accordingly to point to the processed KITTI data.
-During training, to visualize the training procedure, open a tensorboard from the main directory:
+During training, to visualize some results during the training procedure, open a tensorboard from the main directory:

 `tensorboard --logdir runs`